-But are these all different styles now?
+But are these all different styles in vogue now?
 Not at the core.
 The principle is: away with so many of your bosses and the bossiness.
 Involve the employees, give them responsibility, give them the opportunity to develop in a safe environment that is not based on fear and control but on trust.

 The best alternative